Saga9103/opusstream/README.md

 python3 setup.py build_ext --inplace
 ```

-# In your python script :
+# In your python script or just see opus_mic_test.py :
 ```bash
 import opusstream
 import numpy as np